OpaqueJake/Prota/README.md

 # Introduction
 Welcome to our project!
-We plan to create a Desktop application that will serve as an organizer & planner
+We created a Desktop application that serves as an organizer & planner called Prota.